wso2/docs-is/en/identity-server/next/docs/guides/analytics/analyzing-login-attempts.md

 In order for an overall authentication attempt to be marked successful, all its constituent steps should be successful.
 A failure of even a single step causes the overall authentication attempt to be marked a failure.

-## Analyze Local Login Attempts
+## Analyze local login Attempts

-The **Local** Auth Type displays statistics related to local authentication, i.e an authentication attempt carried out via a local identity provider.
+The **Resident** Auth Type displays statistics related to local authentication, i.e an authentication attempt carried out via a local identity provider such as username & password.

 An authentication sequence with a local identity provider is considered a single local authentication attempt regardless of the number of steps carried out.